 • transmission systems for television, sound programmes and interactive services, including Internet applications on networks intended primarily for television;

-• the delivery of broadband audiovisual services over home networks.
+• the delivery of broadband audio/visual and data services over home networks.

 Study Group 9 is responsible for coordination with ITU-R on broadcasting matters.

-When meeting in Geneva, Study Group 9 will hold collocated meetings with Study Group 16, except when Study Group 9 holds collocated meetings with Study Group 12.The work of Study Group 9 on quality assessment will be coordinated with Study Group 12.

-Joint rapporteur group activities of different study groups (under a global standards initiative (GSI) or other arrangements) shall be seen as complying with the WTSA expectations for collocation.
+Inter-sector rapporteur group activities of different sectors and/or joint rapporteur group activities of different study groups (under a global standards initiative (GSI) or other arrangements) shall be seen as complying with the WTSA expectations for collaboration and coordination.

 Annex C (to WTSA Resolution 2) List of Recommendations under the responsibility of the respective study groups and TSAG in the 2017-2020 study period